marcos8154/Objective-UI/README.md

 Creating a "screen" in our app just involves providing an inheritance for the UIView superclass.

-UIView is the class that will abstract the presentation of the interface, which contains a set of Widgets arranged in a Layout dedicated to the View
+UIView is the class that will abstract the presentation of the UI, which contains a set of Widgets arranged in a Layout dedicated to the View

 ```Typescript
 export class HelloWorld extends UIView